pschatzmann/ESP32-A2DP/README.md

 ### Accessing the Sink Data Stream with Callbacks

-You can be notified when a packet is received:
+You can be notified when a packet is received.
+The API is using PCM data normally formatted as 44.1kHz sampling rate, two-channel 16-bit sample data.

 ```
 // In the setup function: